ali-cheshomi/QuickNoteAC/README.md

 ## 💡 Feature Requests

-Have an idea that could make QuickNote better?
+Have an idea that could make QuickNoteAC better?

 Feel free to create a **Feature Request** and describe: